- Discover CRC

 Sustainable Development Characteristics

 Wind power undoubtedly supports environmental sustainability, and hence as a tool can play an integral part in the development of a sustainable community.
-As noted above, it produces no green house gases; physically takes little room for implementation, and substitutes for a number of environmentally problematic technologies such as the burning of coal or gas, the creation of new hydro reservoirs and/or the use of nuclear energy.
+As noted above, it produces no greenhouse gases, physically takes little room for implementation, and substitutes for a number of environmentally problematic technologies such as the burning of coal or gas, the creation of new hydro reservoirs and/or the use of nuclear energy.
 Intermittency is a problem.
-Nevertheless, within a larger grid-system, wind power when not intermittent does directly substitute for less desirable technologies such as oil/gas generation.
+Nevertheless, within a larger grid-system, when not intermittent wind power does directly substitute for less sustainable technologies such as oil/gas generation.

 Critical Success Factors